Lion facts for kids

 You have a brief idea about the appearance of the lions, but here you will get to know more about appearance-related lion facts for kids.

 A lion has a sturdy, muscular body with a deep chest and yellowish-brown in colour.

 It has a round head with small disk-like ears, a short neck, and a tail having bushy hair at the end of the tail.

 The male lion has a dense mane covered its head & neck.
 The length and colour of its fur vary depending on its age and hormonal changes.

 The female lions are smaller in size as compared to male lions.
-Female does not have a mane.
-That is why male and female lion can be identified easily, unlike other cat family members.
+The Female does not have a mane.
+That is why male and female lions can be identified easily, unlike other cat family members.